grazianobolla/godot-monke-net/README.md

 Keep in mind I can't show Client Side Prediction on a video, you will have to download the project yourself.

+## FPS Example
+If you want to see a working example of how this can be made into a FPS game take a look at [this](https://github.com/grazianobolla/ricepot).

 **Contact me on Discord (Raz#4584) I will be happy to help**